AdorableJiang/libtorch_test/README.md

 # LibTorch_test

-Use this program to varify your libtorch deployment.
-You should use it on a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system.
+Use this program to varify your LibTorch deployment.
+It is highly recommended using it on a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system.

 After you have installed LibTorch by either of